 - Pregnancy - Pregnancy-related expenses are usually covered after a waiting period of 36-48 months though very few insurers cover pregnancy.

 It is best to consider plans which have lower waiting periods and this should be an important factor as you compare various plans.

-- No-claim Bonus: To prevent policyholders from making frivolous and petty claims, insurers have come up with the concept of No-claim bonus.
+- No-claim Bonus: To prevent policyholders from making frivolous and petty claims, insurers have come up with the concept of a No-claim bonus.
 Under this, for every claim-free year a certain percentage of your initial sum assured is added to your policy up to a specified limit (varies across companies).Illustration:

 Murli has a health insurance policy for Rs 2 lakh.
-The insurer offers 5% no-claim bonus for every claim-free year with a maximum limit set at 50% of the initial sum assured.
+The insurer offers a 5% no-claim bonus for every claim-free year with a maximum limit set at 50% of the initial sum assured.

 The total sum assured available at the end of every claim-free year is as under:

 Sum assured at the end of 1st claim free year = Rs 2 lakh 10 thousand